BartGunshot/TLOPO-Launcher/README.md

 * Live version appears to get stuck after initial download.
 Unsure of cause as the actual game binary is what is getting stuck, not my launcher.
 Will investigate further.
 Workaround: just relaunch.
 * Patching with TLOPO's patch files is non-functional (I'm unsure if this will break things in the future)
-* File paths in code is messy and windows only right now
 * Binary is somewhat large compared to code, bloated w/ unused python modules

 ##### Note for linux users